List of Farm to Market Roads in Texas (900–999): RM 962

 Ranch to Market Road 962 (RM 962) is located in Llano and Blanco counties.

-RM 962 begins at an intersection with SH 71 near Horseshoe Bay and runs in a generally southward direction until an intersection with RM 3347, where it turns southeast.
-The highway enters the town of Round Mountain, where it shares a short overlap with US 281.
-After Round Mountain, RM 962 continues to run southeast and turns towards the south before turning towards the east in Cypress Mill.
-Just east of Rockling Lane, state maintenance ends with the road continuing as Hamilton Pool Road towards western Austin.
+Its western terminus is at SH 71 near Horseshoe Bay in Llano County.
+RM 962 runs southward into Blanco County to an intersection with RM 3347, where it turns to the southeast.
+It reaches the town of Round Mountain, where it has a short overlap with US 281.
+Beyond Round Mountain, RM 962 continues to run southeast and then south before turning towards the east in Cypress Mill.
+State maintenance and the RM 962 designation end at the Travis County line, with the roadway continuing as Hamilton Pool Road (which eventually transitions into RM 3238) towards western Austin.